-Fife Centre for Equalities are running a campaign to encourage people who live, work or study in Fife to report any form of discrimination or abuse they have experienced or witnessed so individuals feel respected, safe and have the freedom to live a fulfilling life where they live work or study .
+Fife Centre for Equalities previously ran a campaign to encourage people who live, work or study in Fife to report any form of discrimination or abuse they had experienced or witnessed so individuals feel respected, safe and have the freedom to live a fulfilling life where they live work or study .
 Don’t stand back and watch someone be hurt by others or put up with being bullied or harassed, TELL SOMEONE

 Too often people do not report things that have happened to them when someone has made you feel scared, worried or vulnerable because of who you are.

 We are encouraging people to report any form of abuse or discrimination to help stop incidents escalating that can have more serious and devastating consequences.

 Why should I report discrimination or harassment?

 - Discrimination and harassment are hurtful; they can also be confusing and frightening.

 - By reporting them when they happen to you or someone you know, you may be able to prevent these incidents from happening to someone else or stop the discrimination or harassment from getting worse.

 - You will also help the organisations who want to support you to understand the extent of problems you are experiencing so they can help you or people in your community.

 - By reporting, you will be better supported.